LukeCarrier/moodle-ubiquitous/README.md

 * Allow updating Salt minion configuration from a template on each host and handle service reloads.
 * Harden the firewall configuration, with a new zone for local-only services.

+## Testing

+We've got you covered.
+A complete end-to-end test of the setup process can be achieved easily with Vagrant, just:

+    $ vagrant up

+All of our guests use the official ```centos/7``` base box hosted on Atlas, and they'll be configured with addresses consistent with the above network layout.

+Note that becase of a [Vagrant bug](https://github.com/mitchellh/vagrant/issues/5973) we're presently installing the Salt packages on the guests by ourselves.
+We could alternatively work around this by authenticating as root rather than the vagrant user, but this isn't possible as the root passwords for the CentOS cloud images have not been publicised.

 ## New server configuration

 All servers in the cluster will be configured as Salt minions.
 Salt will handle